Rawpixel.com - stock.adobe.com

 Palma states that the company’s direction is towards the concept of “workforce trust management”, an extension of the original security awareness training and the more commonly used term “human risk management”.

-He explains that workforce trust management considers autonomous security, which governs and trains both humans and AI agents, as the workforce will be diverse: “You need to protect them all, as each can be a vulnerability.”
+According to Palma, workforce trust management considers autonomous security, which governs and trains both humans and AI agents, as the workforce will be diverse: “You need to protect them all, as each can be a vulnerability.”

 He explains that the most effective options were those that appeared to come from HR, such as clicking to claim annual leave, and finance and IT issues, including updating to Windows 11.
 However, the staff engagement has seen an increase in reported phishing attacks.
-While Maxwell admits that each alert takes time to investigate, he acknowledges that the platform has been really helpful.
+While Maxwell admits that each alert takes time to investigate, he acknowledges that the platform has been helpful.

 Automated agents